 Motor Fuels Tax.
 A tax is levied on motor fuels sold and delivered or used in the Commonwealth.
 Certain categories of motor fuels, however, are exempt from this tax under Virginia Code Section 58.1-2226, including, but not limited to, fuel for the exclusive use of the governments of the United States, the Commonwealth and the Commonwealth's political subdivisions and diesel fuel used for certain purposes.
-The motor fuels tax is collected by and paid to the Commonwealth only once in respect to any motor fuels.
+The motor fuels tax is collected by and paid to the Commonwealth only once with respect to any motor fuels.
 All aviation fuels that are sold and delivered or used in the Commonwealth are taxed.
 Synthetic motor fuel produced in the Commonwealth from coal is subject to an incremental tax.
 Likewise, motor fuels refined in the Commonwealth exclusively from crude oil produced in the Commonwealth in a refinery meeting certain specifications are subject to an incremental tax.

-Each dealer or limited dealer in motor fuels must file monthly a report with the Commissioner of the Department of Motor Vehicles showing, among other things, the quantity of motor fuels and aviation fuel used, sold, or delivered during the preceding month.
+Each dealer or limited dealer in motor fuels must file monthly a report with the DMV Commissioner showing, among other things, the quantity of motor fuels and aviation fuel used, sold, or delivered during the preceding month.
 The motor fuels tax must be paid at the time the report is rendered to the Commissioner.

 Motor Vehicle Annual Registration Fees.
-The annual registration fee collected by the Commissioner of the Department of Motor Vehicles for all motor vehicles, trailers and semi-trailers was increased \$3 per vehicle by the 1986 Special Session Acts, and the General Assembly has appropriated the net additional revenues from this fee increase to the Transportation Trust Fund.
+The annual registration fee collected by the DMV Commissioner for all motor vehicles, trailers and semi-trailers was increased \$3 per vehicle by the 1986 Special Session Acts, and the General Assembly has appropriated the net additional revenues from this fee increase to the Transportation Trust Fund.